March 24, 2021

 The vaccine can be given before or after first sexual contact.
 For those who missed the window to get the vaccine, the best way to protect yourself is by practicing safe sex with condoms and getting regular Pap tests.

-It is an exciting time for cancer prevention: We have a vaccine that can prevent cancer!
-I encouraged my friend to talk with her pediatrician further about the vaccine, and I encourage you to do the same.
-This is an opportunity to protect our children or yourself from cancer.
+It is an exciting time for cancer prevention: We have a vaccine that can prevent cancer.
+If you have questions or concerns, talk with your doctor.
+This is an opportunity to protect your children (or yourself) from cancer.